Aire de La Clayette

 Gastronomy and local products

-- Château de La Clayette — fortified ensemble with moats and towers, visible from the town.
+- Château de La Clayette — a striking silhouette and landmark of the town.